-18 Types of Pothos Plants Varieties with Names & Pictures
+18 Types of Pothos Plants with Names and Pictures

-Pothos are easy-care plants which grow by climbing or trailing and are perfect subjects for a hanging basket, a pedestal, a trellis, moss stick and anywhere they can be allowed to climb or hang downwards.
+Pothos varieties are popular, easy-care, climbing or trailing plants that are perfect for a hanging basket, a pedestal, a trellis, moss stick and anywhere they can be allowed to climb or hang downwards.

-Pothos though toxic to both humans and pets are popular houseplants on account of their ease of care and foliage variety.
-Below are some Pothos Plants with names and pictures.
+Although Pothos are toxic to both humans and pets, they remain to be some of the most popular foliage plants on account of their ease of care and foliage variety.

 1. Golden Pothos (Epipremnum aureum)